The Earthquake in Chile: Synopsis

 The story begins with the lead character, Jeronimo Rugera, preparing to hang himself in prison in Santiago in 1647.
 Rugera had been a tutor at the house of Don Asteron, but Don Asteron dismissed him upon Asteron's discovery of an illicit relationship between his daughter and Jeronimo.
 Jeronimo and Josephe continued their relationship and were soon discovered by Josephe's brother.
 Don Asteron sends Josephe to a convent, where she and Jeronimo continue their relationship, until one day Josephe gave birth on the steps of the cathedral.

 The city folk are excited by this story.
 Jeronimo was sent to prison and Josephe was scheduled to be executed.
 As the procession marched towards the execution site, Jeronimo prepares to hang himself.
 At this moment, a strong earthquake destroys much of the city, freeing Jeronimo from prison.
 Despite his fears that Josephe had already died, he begins to search for her, and is later reunited with her and their son, Philip.

 On her way to her execution as the earthquake strikes, Josephe rescues her son from the convent, where she had entrusted him to an abbess.
 The abbess and most of the nuns are dead.
 Josephe had spent much of the day searching for Jeronimo and fearing him dead.
-They plan to travel to Concepción, Chile, where Josephe has family, and from there to Spain.
+They plan to travel to Concepción, Chile, where Josephe has a friend, and from there to Spain.

 The following morning, the couple is approached by Don Fernando who asks Josephe to breast feed his son, Juan, since his wife, Donna Elvira, has been injured in the earthquake.
 She complies, and Don Fernando invites the reunited family to join his own.
 They are greeted as friends, and exchange stories and rumours of the happenings in Santiago.
 Jeronimo and Josephe decide to go to Concepción and write to the Viceroy of Santiago to ask permission to stay in Chile.